lernest/beesolver/README.md

 - Launch the CLI with `node ./src/index.js`
 - You will be prompted to enter the 6 letters around the circle.
-- You will then be prompted to enter the center letter.
+- You will be prompted to enter the center letter.
 If you choose to validate words (by entering 'y' or 'yes' when prompted), each of the guesses will be verified against the dictionary API to ensure that it has a definition.
 - If you select interactive mode, the words will be shown to you one at a time.
 Move to the next word by pressing `enter`.
-- Quit at any time using `CTRL-C`.
+Quit by entering `q`.
 - The words will be written to a file in the `output` directory when the program finishes running.
 The file pattern for output files is `guesses_MMDD_HHmm.txt`.
 - If 'validate' was selected, an additional file will be written called `validatedGuesses_MMDD_HHmm.txt`.
 - A summary row will be written to `./summary.csv`.